 Facilitated by Law Society staff, trainee solicitors, and expert practitioners, the activity-based programme features a visit to the Criminal Courts of Justice, a tour of a large commercial firm, expert-led workshops, guest speakers, courtroom activities, a careers seminar and a mock trial.

 For more information about the programme, download the Solicitors of the Future FAQs.

 The 2020 programme will take place at the Law Society of Ireland in Blackhall Place, Dublin 7, from Monday 3 February to Friday 7 February.
-The application process will open in September 2019.
+The application process is now open.

 Places on the programme are limited and are allocated to schools through a lottery system.
 Selection of the student to attend the programme is at the school's discretion and the Law Society of Ireland has no role in this process.

 Successful schools are allocated a place for one student only.
 Should a school fail to nominate a participating student by the deadline, the school's place will be forfeited and another school will be selected via the lottery draw.

 some Transition Year (TY) students may choose to complete work excperience in a solicitors' office.
 The Society's Guidance & Ethics Committee has produced guides to foster valuable placements for both students and firms.